backtrace-labs/bcd/README.md

 BCD currently allocates memory in a separate process on errors, which may not be suitable for systems that lack overcommit.

-There is currently no way to unregister handles, but that limitation will be addressed shortly.

 ### Design

 BCD will initialize a pipe and fork a process during `bcd_init`.
 This child will